Will sustainable aviation fuel mark the start of ‘guilt-free’ flights for business travellers?

-SAF is a much cleaner burning fuel than traditional fossil jet fuels and reduces emissions of harmful greenhouse gasses by 75%.
-It also reduces other harmful emissions like particulates and sulfur by 90% and 100%, respectively.
-SAF is made from sustainable resources that can be blended with any fossil jet fuel to reduce emissions without requiring modifications to the aircraft or infrastructure.
+SAF is a much cleaner burning fuel than fossil jet fuels and reduces emissions of harmful greenhouse gases by 75%.
+It also reduces other harmful emissions like particulates and sulphur by 90% and 100%, respectively.
+It is made from sustainable resources that can be blended with any fossil jet fuel to reduce emissions without requiring modifications to the aircraft or infrastructure.

-SAF has powered over 450,000 flights worldwide, and over 50 airlines now have experience with SAF, as reported by the International Air Transport Association (IATA).
-However, SAF is not yet widely available and accounts for less than 0.1% of the aviation fuel market.
+SAF has powered over 450,000 flights worldwide, and more than 45 airlines now have experience with SAF, reports the International Air Transport Association (IATA).
+However SAF is not yet widely available at scale and accounts for less than 0.1% of the aviation fuel market.

-In order to meet the growing global demand for sustainable fuel, IATA has called on national governments to introduce SAF incentives.
+To meet the growing global demand for sustainable fuel, IATA has called on governments to introduce SAF incentives.
 Recent policy announcements support this premise, with several countries announcing tax incentives and updates regarding the use of SAF:

-- In July 2022, the UK announced an SAF mandate to ensure that at least 10% of aviation fuel is SAF by 2030.
-There are also plans to build five commercial-scale SAF facilities within the next three years.
+- In July 2022, the UK government announced a sustainable aviation fuel (SAF) mandate to ensure that at least 10% of aviation fuel is SAF by 2030 and plans to build five commercial-scale SAF facilities within the next three years.

-- Australia announced plans to develop a world-leading aviation sector that is carbon neutral by 2050, and a BP Kwinana refinery is being converted to produce SAF from feedstocks.
+- The Australian government announced plans to develop a world-leading aviation sector that is carbon neutral by 2050, and a BP Kwinana refinery is being converted to produce SAF from feedstocks.

-- The Civil Aviation Authority of Singapore (CAAS), Singapore Airlines (SIA) and Temasek announced a program that allows companies to purchase SAF credits to offset carbon emissions associated with air travel.
+- The Civil Aviation Authority of Singapore (CAAS), Singapore Airlines (SIA) and Temasek announced a programme that allows companies to purchase SAF credits to offset carbon emissions associated with air travel.

 These efforts are driving demand, and as a result Shell announced in February that it has become the first supplier of SAF to airline customers in Singapore.
-It’s committed to working toward producing around 2 million tons of SAF per year by 2025 globally.
+It’s committed to working towards producing around 2 million tonnes of SAF a year by 2025 globally.

 The role of TMCs in the SAF equation

 And here technology is really coming into its own.
-Via our Platform and browser extension technology, FCM is developing features that provide sustainability information for travelers, including search results that provide hotel sustainability certifications; carbon emission information; carbon calculators; sustainability messaging and the promotion of in-policy bookings; and information around carbon offset programs.
+Via our Platform and browser extension technology, FCM is developing features that provide sustainability information for their travellers, including search results that provide hotel sustainability certifications; carbon emission information; carbon calculators; sustainability messaging and the promotion of on-policy bookings; and information around carbon offset programmes.

 Commitments like these are attractive to businesses looking for progressive travel partners.
 For example, Shell recently announced that it has selected FCM as its global travel provider to manage travel needs for all of its business units.